 suffered by comparison.

 The other issue I have is Captain Haddock.
-This is his first appearance, and while he is portrayed in later volumes as a lovable oaf, here he was just downright unlikeable, at least for me.
+This is his first appearance, and while he is portrayed in later volumes as a lovable oaf, here he was just downright unlikeable.
 He’s always been known for his fondness for drink, but here is a drunkard and a buffoon.
 He even attacks Tintin on several occasions!
-Not the most reliable ally…
+Not the most reliable ally.

-Still, this is worth a read if you like the Tintin series, or just want a graphic novel style adventure with exotic locales that is suitable for both adults and children.
+Still, this is worth a read if you like the Tintin series, or just want a graphic novel that is suitable for both adults and children.
 I would not recommend this as the place to start though.
 While these can all be read as standalones, some are better entry points than others, and I think this one is of average quality in the series as a whole.